industrial-edge/Performance-Analytics/docs/Installation.md

 ![S7+1](graphics/S7+1.png)

-Use the browsing tool to add the same tags as in previous PLCs, similar to the method used during the OPC UA Connector configuration:
+Use the browse feature to add the same tags as in previous PLCs, similar to the method used during the OPC UA Connector configuration:

 ![S7+2](graphics/S7+2.png)